andrejjurco/astro-tutorial/src/pages/posts/post-1.md

 ﻿---
-title: 'My First Blog Post'
+pageTitle: 'My First Blog Post'
 pubDate: 2022-07-01
 description: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'